stevavoliajvar/stop_cloudflare/PEOPLE.md

+"the lulu.com link is a bad one to plug because it's a CloudFlare site.
+Visiting the InternetArchive of it is also useless in this case because it's just a blank page:" ([resist1984](https://social.privacytools.io/@resist1984/104689562910400950))

 "i think it's key to know your audience.
 If the audience cares about corporations controlling ppl's lives, then stress the control-freakish aspects of CloudFlare like loss of netneutrality.
 If the audience is fine with corporate control, then stress CloudFlare's incompetence & stress the security detriment of having a single global centralized point of failure." ([batalanto](https://todon.nl/@batalanto/104660140613165269))